JosephP91/curlcpp/README.md

 After including the header files, you can start to use the library.
 Obviously, don't forget to link the libcurl library at compile time.

+Note that, I used the most recent C++ standard, C++11, to compile this project.
+So when you will compile it, don't forget to put the -std=c++11 option.
+Make sure that your compiler supports it!

 Here's an example of a simple HTTP request to get google web page, using the curl_easy interface:

 `````c++